 In the beginning stages of the Consortium, research was mainly conducted on the U.S. side of the border.

-El Colegio de la Frontera Norte in Tijuana, Baja California, Mexico who was trying to create a women’s studies program.
+However, Monk met a researcher from El Colegio de la Frontera Norte in Tijuana, Baja California, Mexico who was trying to create a women’s studies program.
 Through this chance encounter, the Consortium expanded across the border.

 Dr. Janice Monk, co-director of the Consortium.
 Courtesy of the SIROW Web site.